-“How much does a logo design cost?”
+“How much for a logo design?”

-But trying to answer this question without specific details is a near impossible task.
+But trying to answer this question without specific details is a near-impossible task.
 How long is a piece of string?

 This depends, as every project is unique.

-The cost of a logo is going to be different depending on the requirements, the size of the business, if it’s a rebranding, the amount of research & strategy that’s required and so much more.
+The cost of a logo design is going to be different depending on the requirements, the size of the business, if it’s a rebranding, the amount of research & strategy that’s required and so much more.

 Think about it.
 A huge multi-national has much different needs than a small local café.